 3. Soap or Mild Detergent

 Sometimes your brass articles may not have tarnished but just have become dusty or dirty.
 For that, you can just submerge your article in warm soapy water.
-After that just wipe it with a dry cloth.
+After that, just wipe it with a dry cloth.

-Add one teaspoon of salt to one and a half cup of vinegar.
-Add all purpose flour to this until it forms the consistency of a paste.
+Add one teaspoon of salt to one and half a cup of vinegar.
+Add all-purpose flour to this until it forms the consistency of a paste.

 Using a toothbrush rub the paste and leave it for about 10 minutes.
 Rinse it with water and if required use soap to clean off the paste.
 Wipe it off with a clean cloth and dry it properly.